 Fig. 6.
 The motor speed

-The main objective of this work is to maximize savings in energy consumption by ensuring that pipelines and networks are sized and designed accurately.
-The use of DTC technique ensures better efficiency of the motor.
-The experimental results are satisfactory and suggest that the proposed solution can be a reliable option to overcome the lack of electricity at remote locations and rural areas.
+The main objective of this work is to maximize savings in energy use by ensuring that pipelines and networks are sized and designed correctly.
+The use of DTC technique provide better efficiency of the motor.
+The experimental results are satisfactory and submit that the proposed solution can be a reliable option to overcome the lack of electricity at remote locations and rural areas.
 More reliability test and studies needs to be performed to guarantee its robustness, efficiency and cost effectiveness.

 “Solar resource maps for Tunisia”, Solargis S.R.O Slovakia, Maps.